 - Hay bales for mulch (for a nominal fee)

 - Garden Greetings email updates about workdays, garden pests, and other useful information

 - Useful items like pens, scissors, and trowels are on the inside of the shed door.

-- Seed swap – if you have extra seeds you can’t use, tuck the packet in a pocket on the inside of the door.
+- Seed swap – if you have extra seeds you can’t use, tuck the packet in a pocket on the

 - Lost and found.

 - Clipboard where you will record volunteer hours.

 - Renters’ plot map labeled with plot number and renters’ names.

 - Bulletin board for garden information and a sign-up sheet for mowing.
 The bulletin board is located in the shed on the left-hand side.